 The jigsaw is also sometimes referred to as a sabre saw.
-Find out our top 5 best jigsaw review here.
+Find out our top 5 best jigsaw reviews here.

 In order to add professional finishing to woodwork, it is important for woodworkers to own a router.
 This tool will help you give shape to the edges of any woodwork.
 There are two types to choose from stationery and plunge base.

-For beginners, stationery is good enough, while plunge base is more advanced and apt for experienced woodworkers.
-Make sure the one you choose has electronic variable speed, is 2 HP and is to make bit changes.
-Find out our top 5 best wood router tool review here.
+For beginners, stationery is good enough, while the plunge base is more advanced and apt for experienced woodworkers.
+Make sure the one you choose has electronic variable speed, is 2 HP, and is to make big changes.
+Find out our top 5 best wood router tool reviews here.

 Powered miter saws are also commonly referred to as chop saws.
-Find out our top 5 best miter saw review here.
+Find out our top 5 best miter saw reviews here.

 7. Random Orbital Sander

 For professional finishing to woodwork, this device is a must-have.
 It works in circular movements so you need not worry about the direction of grains.

 The random orbit sanding pattern is produced by simultaneously spinning the sanding disk and moving it in small ellipses.
 This ensures that no single part of the abrasive material travels the same path twice during the same rotation.